Artin's primitive root conjecture -a survey -: Introduction

 These decimal expansions for $p\ne 2$ and $p\ne 5$ are purely periodic.
-It is easy to see that the period is equal to the smallest integer $k$ such that $10^k\equiv 1(\mod p)$.
+It is easy to see that the period is equal to the smallest positive integer $k$ such that $10^k\equiv 1({\rm mod~}p)$.
 This integer $k$ is the {\it multiplicative order} of 10 modulo $p$ and is denoted by ${\rm ord}_p(10)$.
 The integer $k$ equals the order of the subgroup generated by $10$ in $(\Z/p\Z)^*$, the multiplicative subgroup of residue classes modulo $p$.
 By Lagrange's theorem the order of a subgroup of a finite group is a divisor of the number of elements in the group.
-Since $(\Z/p\Z)^*$ has $p-1$ elements, we conclude that ${\rm ord}_p(10)\mid p-1$.
+Since $(\Z/p\Z)^*$ has $p-1$ elements, we conclude that ${\rm ord}_p(10)|p-1$.
 If ${\rm ord}_p(10)=p-1$, we say that $10$ is a {\it primitive root} mod $p$.
-The decimal expansion we have given for $1\over 7$ shows that $7$ is a primitive root mod $10$.
+The decimal expansion we have given for $1\over 7$ shows that $10$ is a primitive root mod $7$.
 Gauss' table gives several other such examples and he must have asked himself whether there are infinitely many such primes, that is, primes $p$ for which the decimal period is $p-1$.

-Some light on this question can be shed on using the simple observation (due to Chebyshev) that if $q=4p+1$ is a prime with $p$ a prime satisfying $p\equiv 2(\mod 5)$, then $10$ is a primitive root modulo $q$.
-To this end notice that, a priori, ${\rm ord}_q(10)=\{1,2,4,p,2p,4p\}$.
-Now, using the law of quadratic reciprocity, see e.g. \cite{Lemmermeyer}, one deduces that Since no prime divisor of $10^4-1$ satisfies the requirements (and hence ord$_q(10)\nmid 4$), one sees that ${\rm ord}_q(10)=4p=q-1$.
+Some light on this question can be shed on using the simple observation (due to Chebyshev) that if $q=4p+1$ is a prime with $p$ a prime satisfying $p\equiv 2({\rm mod~}5)$, then $10$ is a primitive root modulo $q$.
+Note that, a priori, ${\rm ord}_q(10)\in \{1,2,4,p,2p,4p\}$.
+Now, using the law of quadratic reciprocity, see, e.g., Lemmermeyer \cite{Lemmermeyer}, one deduces that